jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 The following query can be used to query the number of rows related to
 eBay:
 ```
-select count(*) from web_session_log where 'REFERERURL'= "http://www.ebay.com" ;
+select count(*) from web_session_log where 'refereurl'= "http://www.ebay.com" ;
 ```
 Note: The case sensitivity is sometime different, depending on where you run the command.
 Keep that in mind if you see certain errors.

-Enhance the script to execute the above query, and answer Submission 2.

-SUBMISSION 2: Submit the number of rows returned by the select on eBay entries.

-It should print that the result has one cell with some value.

-SUBMISSION 3: Submit the number returned in the DataFrame of the result.show() command above.
+**SUBMISSION 2:** *Submit the the code for executing the above query as a Spark SQL python call.
+Also submit the number of rows in the result*

 Another query, with a screen shot.
 ```